 Normal range is 112-117 days.
 First-time gilts sometimes farrow 1-2 days earlier.

-If you know the breeding date, calculating the due date is simple.
-This is why writing down the breeding date is the single most important record in pig breeding.
+If you know the breeding date, the due date is simple math.
+Write the breeding date down.
+Seriously, it is the single most important record in pig breeding.
+Most farmers I've talked to who had problems at farrowing time couldn't tell me when the sow was bred.

 Preparing for Farrowing